-- 1 Data are reported in two-pay-period groups because of the biweekly payroll cycle. - 2 Actual/projected FTE for the period reflects FTE utilization (or projected utilization). - Projection is approximately 1/12th of total year FTE expenditures, adjusted for known future gains and losses through the end of the fiscal year. - 4 Includes all staff in NSIR. - 5 Includes reimbursable FTE for work performed for other Federal agencies and non-Federal organizations. - 6 FY 2020 Annual Budget request will be available after the publication of the FY 2020 Congressional Budget Justification.
+- 1 Data are reported in two-pay-period groups because of the biweekly payroll cycle. - 2 Actual/projected FTE for the period reflects FTE utilization (or projected utilization). - 3 Projection is approximately 1/12th of total year FTE expenditures, adjusted for known future gains and losses through the end of the FY. - 4 Includes all staff in NSIR. - 5 Includes reimbursable FTE for work performed for other Federal agencies and non-Federal organizations. - 6 FY 2020 Annual Budget request will be available after the publication of the FY 2020 CBJ.

-U.S. Nuclear Regulatory Commission Uranium Recovery FTE Actuals and Projections 11 Months Prior and 12 Months Future Data as of 11/24/2018
+U.S. Nuclear Regulatory Commission Uranium Recovery FTE Actuals and Projections 11 Months Prior and 12 Months Future Data as of 1/19/2019